 Pearls were once found only inside mussels living in the wild, in lakes, rivers, and oceans.
 Until the late 1800s, pearls could only be harvested by divers, who had to gather thousands of mussels to find even one pearl among them.
 As a result, pearls were extremely rare and prohibitively expensive.
 But the advent of perliculture—the cultivation of pearls— was first perfected in Japan, making the pearl accessible to millions of people all around the world.

-Today, the vast majority of pearls in the marketplace are cultured, meaning they were harvested on pearl farms.
+What are pearls in the marketplace?
+Today, the vast majority are cultured, meaning they were harvested on pearl farms.
 Most of these farms are located in the Far East, with China serving as home to the greatest number of pearl farms in the world.

 The mussels that produce pearls can be found in both fresh and saltwater, depending on the species.
 Pearl farms using saltwater are located in coves or bays, while freshwater mussels for pearls are kept in ponds or former rice paddies.